 COVID-19 tenancy update

-The Queensland Government acted quickly to legislate its COVID-19 response for residential tenancies and Queensland is now in a strong position thanks to early actions taken to manage COVID-19 health risks.
+The Queensland Government acted quickly to legislate its COVID-19 response for residential tenancies.
+Queensland is in a strong position thanks to early actions taken to manage COVID-19 health risks.

-Extending temporary regulatory measures to 30 April 2021 means Queensland remains ready to respond to COVID-19 risks as the transition back to normal residential tenancy arrangements continues.
+We are extending temporary regulatory measures to 30 September 2021.
+This will mean Queensland remains ready to respond to COVID-19 risks as we transition back to normal residential tenancy arrangements.